openforcefield/openforcefield.org/content/community/news/science-updates/2021-07-01-boothroyd-blog-post.md

 It is an ecosystem that is rapidly evolving, expanding, and improving, and ultimately aims to allow anyone to build their own force fields without requiring a whole team of researchers.
 If you found that something was unclear or did not work as you would expect, the team would love to hear from you!
-Please reach out to support@openforcefield.org if you have any feedback or, alternatively, open an issue on one of the consortiums [many GitHub repositories]( https://github.com/openforcefield).
+Please reach out to support@openforcefield.org if you have any feedback or, alternatively, open an issue on one of the consortium's [many GitHub repositories]( https://github.com/openforcefield).